-This bill amends existing laws to allow students to use education freedom account (EFA) funds for certain career and technical education (CTE) expenses.
-Specifically, it modifies RSA 188-E:6, IV by replacing the term "state board" with "department" of education and requires the department to develop a formula for determining tuition and transportation costs for approved CTE programs.
-Additionally, a new paragraph is added to RSA 188-E:9, establishing separate funds for tuition and transportation, which the department will assess annually.
-Furthermore, the bill introduces a new paragraph in RSA 194-F:4, mandating that the scholarship organization, in collaboration with the department, provide information to EFA students in grades 9-12 about enrolling in CTE programs.
+This bill amends existing education laws to allow students to use education freedom account (EFA) funds for specific career and technical education (CTE) expenses.
+It mandates the Department of Education to develop a formula for determining tuition and transportation costs for approved CTE programs and to establish separate funds for these costs.
+Additionally, the bill requires the scholarship organization to provide EFA students in grades 9-12 with information about enrolling in CTE classes and programs.

 As Amended by the Senate: 188-E:6, 188-E:9, 194-F:4